 - Cumulative UW GPA of 2.5 or higher

-- Grade of 2.0 or higher in each prerequisite course
+- Grade of 2.0 or higher in each required course

-- Completed the following prerequisite courses or equivalent:
+- Completed the following prerequisite courses or equivalents:

 Subject Credits Course Equivalencies Calculus (15 credits)